AviGawande/Daily-Expense-Sharing-Application/README.md

   # Results:
-  I have attached the snapshots of the each enpoint working successfully along with Postman Urls each.
+  I have attached the snapshots of the each enpoint working successfully along with Collection of Postman URLs.

   - 1.Create User:
      - Method: POST